-I am on a quest this year to visit as many of the special places The Nature Conservancy has preserved in Michigan.
+I am on a quest in the next few years to visit as many of the special places The Nature Conservancy has preserved in Michigan.
 There would be endless lists if I sought out all the definitions of most special places in our State, but those that The Nature Conservancy has chosen to protect are arguably among the most important.
 I hope to understand not only the ecological importance of each of their sites, but I also want to feel what makes each preserve a place, a place that someone--usually many someones--cared so much for that they put in the hard work to save it.
 They tromped through wetlands and brambles to find this place, they got down on their hands and knees to study the plants and animals that live there, they negotiated with private land owners and public agencies, they raised money, they advocated for the place with colleagues and elected officials and funders, and they did even more because they cared about the place.
 I want to experience that.

 The importance of place accounts for much of the good work The Nature Conservancy has accomplished in 60 years of protecting the most ecologically important spots globally, including many in Michigan.
 For much of its history, The Nature Conservancy (or "TNC" as those of us who know it well say) concentrated on "Saving the Last Great Places," to quote its tag line of many years.
 Recently, however, the organization has changed its mission statement to "Preserving Nature, Protecting Life."
 This change reflects several profound realities learned through its work: